 Adrenaline junkies can strap themselves to harnesses and walk along the edge to enjoy unobstructed views of Tallinn and beyond.
 For the less brave, there is glass-floored viewing platform that gives a little glimpse of the height without the dizziness.

-Go for dinner at NOA's Chef Hall.
+Go for dinner at NOA's Chef Hall or NOA restaurant.
 Voted the best restaurant in the Baltics last year, this elegant, tastefully decorated seaside restaurant serves between 9-11 course tasting menus with the best locally sourced ingredients.
 From charcoal-cooked pigeon to asparagus with truffle, this fine dining experience by chefs Tõnis Siigur and Orm Oja is guaranteed to leave a lasting impression.

 Many cities have local markets worth exploring and the one in Tallinn is Balti Jaam.
 Here, pickled cucumbers sit next to Italian cheese and Soviet memorabilia stares 21st-century design in the face.
 There are street-food stalls in abundance to fulfil your need for a sumptuous breakfast and a craft beer brewery to quench your thirst.